-Rev.’s Allen and Debbie accomplished many things during their time at Unity of Tampa.
-They expanded community outreach by providing affordable space to support groups like AA.
+Rev.’s Allen and Debbie accomplishments were many during their time at Unity of Tampa.
+They expanded community outreach by providing affordable space to support community-minded groups like AA.
 They brought in New Thought Speakers and Guest artists.
 Classes in meditation, yoga and even ballroom dance were offered.
 Audio/Visual technology was updated in the Sanctuary and Fellowship Hall.
 The Courtyard, front entrance and Sanctuary were given a major makeover which included the addition of the tower.
-When Rev. Allen retired in 2014, Debbie continued as Unity of Tampa’s Minister bringing her of Unity warmth, humor and in-depth understanding of metaphysics to each Sunday talk.
+When Rev. Allen retired in 2014, Debbie continued as Unity of Tampa’s minister bringing her warmth, humor and in-depth understanding of metaphysics to each Sunday talk.

-Rev. Bob Uhlar joined us as senior minister in 2017.
-Despite all efforts, the downward trend continued.
-When the Covid-19 Pandemic struck in Spring of 2020, Unity of Tampa, like most public places was forced to shut its doors.
-Out of necessity, Rev. Bob was replaced with guest speakers.
-Aided by a local network of spiritual messengers, the congregation pooled talent and resources to keep Unity of Tampa together.
-During this time, Unity of Tampa was brought down to the foundation previous generations had built.
-The decision was made to sell the property on Horatio Street to relieve the financial burden it had become for the small congregation.
-Property values in South Tampa had seen a huge increase since 1983 and the sale would allow Unity of Tampa to purchase a new site in another area of Tampa, allowing for new growth and financial stability.
+Rev. Bob Uhlar joined Unity of Tampa as senior minister in December, 2017.
+When the Covid-19 Pandemic struck in Spring of 2020, Unity of Tampa, like most public places, was forced to shut its doors.
+Out of necessity, the Board replaced Rev. Bob with guest speakers.
+During this time, Unity of Tampa was reduced to the foundation previous generations had built.
+The decision was made to sell the now valuable property on Horatio Street. and purchase another site allowing for financial stability.

 New Leadership Arrives!

 By fall of 2020, things were looking grim.
 Although the church had reopened under Covid-19 safety guidelines, attendance was sparse.
 The first contract for purchase had fallen through.
-Although a second one was in the works, the search for a new location had come to a standstill.
-It was at this tenuous time that Rev. Nancy Mercurio and Jeffrey King were offered the opportunity to take leadership of Unity of Tampa.
+Another was in the works, but the search for a new location had come to a standstill.
+It was during this tenuous time that Rev. Nancy Mercurio and Jeffrey King were offered the opportunity to take leadership of Unity of Tampa.

 Nancy and Jeffrey are not new to Unity of Tampa.
-In fact the husband and wife team are longtime members who were instrumental in establishing the Vision Teams.
-Jeffrey has been a member since 1999 and served as the Board of Trustees president for six years.
-Nancy sang in the choir for 13 years and completed 130 hours of Unity SEE class credits.
-She substituted occasionally for Allen or Debbie, providing the Sunday talk to an enthusiastic congregation.
+The husband and wife team are longtime members who were instrumental in establishing the Vision Teams.
+Jeffrey, a member since 1999, had served as the Board of Trustees president for six years.
+Jeffrey and Nancy sang in the choir for 13 years and both completed 130 hours of Unity SEE class credits.
+Nancy substituted occasionally for Allen or Debbie, providing the Sunday talk to an enthusiastic congregation.
 Using the teachings of Unity as a springboard for her spiritual journey, Nancy was ordained as an interfaith minister in 2013, and completed her doctorate in ministry in 2019.

-Under their guidance, Unity of Tampa is growing once again.
+Under their guidance, Unity of Tampa is growing again.
 Following Covid-19 safety recommendations, Sunday services have resumed in the Sanctuary and are broadcast live on Facebook for those who cannot attend in person.
 Attendance increases with each passing Sunday.
-And, everyone is excited about Unity of Tampa’s new home on Silver Lake Ave.
+And, everyone is excited about Unity of Tampa’s new home!

-As we approach the move to our new location, we acknowledge that it is challenging to leave our home of nearly 30 years.
-But it is not the location, not the institution, not the building, but the people that make Unity of Tampa special and vital.
-We look forward to fulfilling Unity of Tampa’s mission providing a thriving spiritual community that embraces diversity and inspires personal transformation by living Unity principles: a true spiritual center, just as Charles Fillmore envisioned it.
+We acknowledge that the move from our Horatio Street home of nearly 30 years was a challenging one.
+But it is not the location, not the building, but the people that make Unity of Tampa special and vital.
+We look forward to fulfilling Unity of Tampa’s mission as a thriving spiritual community that embraces diversity and inspires personal transformation by living Unity principles: a true spiritual center, just as Charles Fillmore envisioned it.